 - Represent Lindenwood University in a positive manner

-- CANNOT BE MOVING IN EARLY FOR ANOTHER POSITION (i.e. RD, ARD, RA or ATHLETE)
+- CANNOT BE MOVING IN EARLY FOR ANOTHER POSITION (i.e. RD, ARD, CA or ATHLETE)

 - Ability to move on campus early.